 The time to repair the roof is when the sun is shining.John F. Kennedy

 This article is based primarily on an online discussion with Gary, a truly Beloved Customer, regarding his wise observation about the need to make a toolchest easily repairable, especially if one intends it to be useful for 200 years.
-I touched briefly on this subject in previous posts in this series but failed to address the subject of repairability.
-I would like to clarify a few relevant points in this article.
+I preached about durability, longevity and the joys of bubble-wrap in previous articles in this series but failed to address the subject of repairability.
+In this article I will try to clarify a few points relevant to this subject.

 There are several types of repairs that a faithful toolchest may require during it’s lifetime if it is to remain useful, but I think the two main categories are cosmetic and mechanical.

 So what did your humble servant do to facilitate Moby Dick’s “repairability,” and what would I change to improve it in this regard?
-Frankly, I gave the subject little thought while designing it, so perhaps you may learn from, or at least giggle at, my mistakes.
+Perhaps you may learn from, or at least giggle at, my mistakes.
 Soft giggles only, please.

 It’s just a wooden box, but it would be wasteful to make it quickly and cheaply, get it out the door, receive payment, and hope cheap materials, crappy hinges, sloppy tolerances and loose joints won’t matter because, with a target useful lifespan of 200 years, Poor Quality Equals Miserable Failure.

-This is one area where the pooch walked funny for a few days because I screwed it good.
+This is one aspect of my toolchest that caused the pooch to walk funny for a few days because I screwed it good.
 But wait, there’s more to this tale of shame.
 When I realized my mistake and tried to remediate it, I only compounded it.
 Poor sore Poochie!

 When new, my toolchest was striking in appearance, with highly figured solid mahogany wood panels (not veneer) exposed on the lid surfaces and a clear, high-gloss, rubbed-out catalyzed varnish finish.
 It was a thing of beauty, but not a joy forever because, after several years of use in a drafty, dusty, pixie-infested garage shop followed by several long-distance moves and more than a few months of exposure to wind and sun it was scratched, dinged and crazed.